Carmichael House (Pulaski County, Arkansas)

-The Carmichael House is a historic house at 13905 Arch Street Pike in Landmark, Arkansas.
+The Carmichael House is a historic house at 13905 Arch Street Pike in Landmark, Arkansas, United States.
 The property is a 30 acre gentleman farmer's estate, with a main house, barn, hog shed, and other farm outbuildings.
 The principal structures are built out of stone, with the house having terra cotta tile elements as well.
-It is Craftsman in style, with a shallow pitch gable roof that has deep eaves and exposed rafters.
-The estate was developed in the 1930s by John Hugh Carmichael and his wife 1st wife Amelia.
-Lily, his second wife, sold the property after he died in 1958.
-The property is a good example of rural Craftsman-style gentleman's farm.
+It is American Craftsman in style, with a shallow pitch gable roof that has deep eaves and exposed rafters.